 Practice makes progress!
-As a teacher I guarantee practice is something that children will put up a fight to avoid, even when the student says they love the instrument.
-The best way to create a positive practicing environment is to use rewards and avoid punishment.
+It is essential to practice between lessons.
+You won't get a 6-pack by going to the gym once a week and you won't learn the violin by just coming to lessons.
+The best way to create a positive practicing environment is to make it fun.
 If practicing strategies are instilled at a very young age (5-7) the child may be hands free after a few years, so a little bit of extra effort from parents at this tender age will go a long way.

 - Progress Mapping.
 Since learning an instrument is a slow process, setting up your practice to highlight its cumulative nature is a great way to make it successful.
 I recommend using a practice jar to collect small items (corn kernels, dried beans, pennies) or practice candle (perfect for the budding pyro in every child), you may even allow them to light it under your supervision.
-(I would recommend getting a small candle so it melts down in a reasonable amount of time.)
+I recommend getting a small candle so it melts down in a reasonable amount of time.
 With the practice jar your child can earn a kernel for every so many minutes of practice or per task (preferable).
 Establish a reward before you start to fill the jar–maybe you could even write it on the jar.
 I recommend experiential rewards over physical ones because there isn't a price tag on it.
-Kids will start to learn to use it as a bargaining chip and the prizes will need to escalate to keep interest.
 Instead of a prize, consider a day at the beach, getting ice cream, or a sleepover.

 - Turn it into a game.
 Here the ideas are endless and you can still use progress mapping strategies.
 One idea is to draw a picture.
 Every time your child completes a task another part of the picture is revealed.
-Once they understand how the game works you can even ask them to draw the picture.
 Another fun twist could be if they can guess what the picture is you can move on to another task.
-I know that some parents actually design board games for their students that they can play during the practice session.
+Have many games in your back pocket in case the games start to get boring.
+I've used barrels of monkeys (you can hang them from the music stand), counting coins/dominos, scoring points against a favorite toy, spinners.
+Also think about what your child likes, maybe even discuss it with your teacher, and then create games around that.

 - What time of day?
-Highly effective parents put practicing on a weekly schedule, that way your kids will know when it's time to practice and they'll be prepared.
-Kids who can tell time love to show off their scheduling skills.
+Highly effective practicers put practicing on a weekly schedule, that way your kids will know when it's time to practice and they'll be prepared.
 Time of day may also play a factor.
-Many of my students have the most success practicing before school starts or before dinner.
+Often times student are too tired at night, so be sure to schedule practice in the morning before school or before dinner.

 - Establish Regular Repetitions.
 I ask my students to practice everything 5 times.
 This way they know how many times they have to repeat something and know when it will end.
 Knowing when it will be over takes a lot of stress away from the tedium of doing repetitions.
 You can also use dice or cards to determine the number of repetitions, which makes it more fun!